sphamba/smear-cursor.nvim/README.md

   },
 }
 ```
 Some terminals override the cursor color set by Neovim.
 If that is the case, manually set the cursor color as shown above.
-Refer to `lua/smear_cursor/config.lua` for the full list of configuration options.
+Refer to `lua/smear_cursor/config.lua` for the full list of configuration options that can be set with `opts`.

 ## Using `init.vim`